 1.0 Client-server model

 Client server model is a software architecture paradigm prevalent in distributed applications.
-A server has information resources and processes that provide answers to queries and other services to remote clients over the network.
-Some of the examples of these services ...
+A server has information resources and processes that provide answers to queries and other services to ...

 - Signals in Linux

 A signal is a notification delivered to a process by the kernel.
 A signal indicates that an event has occurred and the process must take note of it.
 Signals are mostly delivered asynchronously to a process.
 Whatever the process was doing is suspended and the processing of the signal takes place immediately.